Redesigning a website for a brand that outgrew its platform

 Designed for scale and clarity

 Every design decision was shaped by what users needed and what the business could realistically support.
-From restructured booking flows to scalable component systems, the final UI brings clarity to the offering and energy to the brand — while staying flexible within the Shopify framework.
-The result is a digital experience that feels bold, intuitive, and unmistakably FORTH.
+From restructured booking flows to scalable component systems, the final UI brings clarity to the offering while staying flexible within the Shopify framework.

 Mobile-first considerations